Rubber Molding Guide: Types, Design & Industrial Applications

 Rubber molding allows these gaskets and seals to take any shape and form.
 Compression molding is generally used for gaskets, but you can also use injection and transfer molding for more complex designs.

-Type of Rubber Molding Methods
+Types of Rubber Molding Methods

-As discussed previously, rubber molding can be divided into three types, injection, compression, and transfer.
 Here is a detailed explanation of each molding technique, an in-depth breakdown of the process, and its advantages.

 Compression Molding

 Rubber compression molding applies a high compressive force to a preform and pushes it into a mold.
 A pre-form is an uncured raw material given roughly the same shape as the final product.
-Using pre-forms increases the overall efficiency of the rubber molding process and decreases material waste.

 Compression molding is not suited for more complex rubber compounds.
 You would require an unfeasible force to compress a harder rubber into the mold.
 Even with the benefits of using pre-forms, compression molding is still limited to medium-hardness rubber stocks.